 The former warehouse district of Wynwood is now a trendy, walkable ’hood perfect for exposing kids to the gritty art of graffiti (which also makes eye-catching backdrops for family vacation photos).
 Wynwood Walls, 2520 NW 2nd Ave., is a good starting point.
-The ever-changing outdoor collection of huge, colorful murals by street artists from around the world is free and open to the public.
+This ever-changing outdoor collection features huge, colorful murals by street artists from around the world.

 For dessert, cruise by the Asian-inspired food hall called 1-800-LUCKY at 143 NW 23rd St. to try its famous Taiyiki ice cream, served in fun, Instagram-ready, koi fish-shaped cones.

 Film & Music